 Discover more about "combat" pressure points.
 What they are and how best to attack them!
 Learn More Now!

 Learn the top 5 Best Combat Pressure Points Now! #kyusho #pressurepoints #martialarts

 Take a look at my video course on the 10 Best Pressure Points for Self Defense.
 This is not just a list!
 But a look at their application for real street self defense.
 Click the button above and learn more now.

-I will on a typical week write one to two new articles on the science of pressure point self defense called Kyusho Jitsu.
+I will on a typical week write one article on the science of pressure point self defense called Kyusho Jitsu.

 And if you are interested in learning about new content first please click the "Red Bell" and subscribe!

 If you enjoy my Kyusho articles and find vale in them, please share with like minded friends on Social Media.
 This helps the KJWA to grow as well as helps me bring you more free articles like this one.

 Yours in the arts,

 Grand Master Art Mason